 This is unsustainable.
 The facts speak for themselves:

-- Our trade deficit is now around $600 billion.
+- Our trade deficit is now around $600 billion per year.
 This means we are sending $1.2 million out of the country every minute, on average

-- The yearly budget deficit is approximately $1 trillion
+- The yearly budget deficit is hundreds of billions of dollars

 - Total consumer debt in the U.S. is $11 trillion